 Middletown Child Opportunity Zone

 The Middletown Child Opportunity Zone (MCOZ) is a member of a network of ten COZ sites across the state.
 COZs follow the National Community Schools model, creating partnerships among families, schools, and the community to coordinate comprehensive academic, social and health/wellness services for students and their families, resulting in improved educational outcomes for children.
 Opportunities for parents to get involved increase parent participation in their child’s school and education.
 Extended learning opportunities offered under the Beyond the Bell Initiative through a partnership between Middletown Public Schools and the MCOZ allow students to try new activities, develop new skills, and meet new friends.
-The MCOZ serves Aquidneck Elementary School, Forest Avenue Elementary School, and Gaudet Middle School.
+The MCOZ serves Aquidneck Elementary School, Forest Avenue Elementary School, the Gaudet Learning Academy, and Gaudet Middle School.

 People We Serve